-The intentional, unauthorized movement of data is also referred to as data exfiltration.
+The intentional, unauthorised movement of data is also referred to as data exfiltration.

-Shadow IT, or the use of software that hasn’t been approved by an organization, is another growing cause of data leaks.
+Shadow IT, or the use of software that hasn’t been approved by an organisation, is another growing cause of data leaks.
 The pandemic accelerated remote work and drove user adoption of cloud-based collaboration tools and file storage.
-While not frequently done with malicious intent, the unauthorized use of these tools presents new opportunities for data leakage.
+While not frequently done with malicious intent, the unauthorised use of these tools presents new opportunities for data leakage.